EvictionLab/eviction-lab-website/content/eviction-tracking/acknowledgements.md

   ### Kentucky

-  - [Reports by the Root Cause Research Center (the research arm of the Louisville Tenants Union)](https://www.rootcauseresearch.org/lel): visualizes eviction cases in Louisville and tracks top evictors in 2020 and 2021
+  - Reports by the Root Cause Research Center (the research arm of the Louisville Tenants Union): visualizes eviction cases in Louisville and tracks top evictors in 2020 and 2021; project link no longer active

   - [Dashboard by Kentucky Court of Justice](https://www.kycourts.gov/AOC/Information-and-Technology/Analytics/Pages/Caseload-Yearly-by-Category.aspx): provides yearly case counts.
 To view forcible detainer cases, you can select case category “District Civil” and filter to case group “Forcible Detainer”